 Method: As an effective home remedy for cough, you can make a syrup by mixing lemon, cinnamon, and honey.

 Take half a teaspoon of honey, a pinch of cinnamon, and few drops of lemon, mix it well and have it twice a day to cure cough and cold.

 Flaxseeds are also used as medicine in ancient times for the treatment of cough.

 A study conducted has shown the effectiveness of flaxseed in the treatment of cough and bronchitis.

-When a teaspoon of flaxseeds powder is taken with a glass of hot water daily, it is found useful against bad cough and bronchitis.
+When a teaspoon of flaxseed powder is taken with a glass of hot water daily, it is useful against bad cough and bronchitis.